richart14/travel-app-client/README.md

 ## Description

 Itinerary Planner is designed to keep your travel plans logged in a convenient spot where you can organize thoughts and users can edit plans that they have on their travels.
 Be it vactioning or work-related travels, Itinerary Planner will keep and store the data that you need.
+Currently there are no plans for the app to be re-used by other developers.

 Work In Progress features...
   - Interactive itinerary sharing
   - Suggestive Locations
   - Map Integration

+Test User account with some trips already created:
+  - username: testuser
+  - password: helloworld

 ## Deployed Version